 - RV: This third dose may be needed, depending on the brand of vaccine used in previous RV immunizations.

 - Influenza (Flu): The flu vaccine is recommended every year for children 6 months and older:

-- Kids younger than 9 who get the flu vaccine for the first time (or who have only had one dose before July 2019) will get it in 2 separate doses at least a month apart.
+- Kids younger than 9 who get the flu vaccine for the first time (or who have had only 1 dose of the vaccine in the past) will get it in 2 separate doses at least a month apart.

-- Those younger than 9 who have had at least 2 doses of flu vaccine previously (in the same or different seasons) will only need 1 dose.
+- Kids younger than 9 who have had at least 2 doses of flu vaccine previously (at any time) will need only 1 dose.

 - Kids older than 9 need only 1 dose.